14 Top Tourist Destination in Malaysia

-Landmarks not to miss include the three-tiered Putra Bridge is inspired by Iranian architecture, with four minaret-type piers overlooking the man-made Putrajaya Lake.
+Landmarks not to miss include the three-tiered Putra Bridge is inspired by Iranian architecture, with four minaret-type piers overlooking the human-made Putrajaya Lake.

 Strict dress code: Men need to wear collared shirts, closed shoes, and long pants, while women should cover shoulders, knees, and décolletage.

-The buildings at its most impressive when seen from the air via balloon flights, or you could take an excursion to lake cruises.
+The buildings are most impressive when seen from the air via balloon flights, or you could take an excursion to lake cruises.

 At the Putrajaya Botanical Garden or Agriculture Heritage Park, you can find traditional Malaysian crops such as rubber, palm oil, fruit trees, cocoa, herbs, and species.

 Most visitors prefer to base themselves in Kuala Lumpur, which has broader food, accommodation, and nightlife options.

 You can get to Putrajaya about 20 miles (32 kilometers) from Kuala Lumpur’s international airports on the KLIA Transit rail service.